 Although the process of solution mining of carnallite deposits has been undertaken outside North America, the scale of those projects are not as large as the solution mining process planned for the Wynyard Potash Project.
-Solution mining of carnallite deposits in Saskatchewan has not been previously undertaken at a commercial scale and there can be no assurance that the Company's process will be economically viable.
-The failure of the Company's process of solution mining of carnallite deposits to be economically viable will have a material adverse effect on the Company's business, financial condition and results of operations.
+Solution mining of carnallite deposits in Saskatchewan has not been previously undertaken at a commercial scale and there can be no assurance that the Companys process will be economically viable.
+The failure of the Companys process of solution mining of carnallite deposits to be economically viable will have a material adverse effect on the Companys business, financial condition and results of operations.

-The Company will require approvals, licences and permits, that it currently does not have, in order to commence operations, and for its current exploration and development activities mining operations, as well as exploration and development at the Wynyard Potash Project or otherwise on the Karnalyte Property.
+The Company will require approvals, licences and permits, that it currently does not have, in order to commence operations, and for its current exploration and development activities

 The future mining operations of the Company will require approvals, licences, and permits from various governmental authorities that the Company does not currently have.
-There can be no assurance that the Company will be able to obtain all necessary licences and permits that may be required to carry out future
+There can be no assurance that the Company will be able to obtain all necessary licences and permits that may be required to carry out future mining operations, as well as exploration and development at the Wynyard Potash Project or otherwise on the Karnalyte Property.